 You have been eagerly awaiting the birth of your new baby.
 The nursery is ready.
 You and your partner have taken childbirth and breastfeeding classes.
 You may even have a doula but your baby's birth didn't go as planned.
 You are told he isn't getting enough so it's time to supplement.
 So why is your newborn losing weight?
 You did all the basics such as immediate skin to skin contact after birth and your baby latched immediately but despite nursing for really long stretches of time, your baby is not gaining well.
 You may be struggling with this problems for days or the first few weeks.

 The first thing a mother is told when her baby isn't nursing well is to supplement with formula using a bottle after every feeding.
-Some times donor breast milk.
-This sounds good in theory but if you are trying to preserve breastfeeding, adding bottles and/or supplements can be devastating.
-Many young babies cannot go back and forth between breast and bottle.
-They may develop flow and nipple preference and mom often feels rejected if baby fusses at the breast.
+Some times donor breast milk is recommended.
+While this sounds good in theory, when trying to preserve breastfeeding, adding bottles and/or supplements can be devastating to your milk production.
+Many young babies have trouble going back and forth between breast and bottle, sometimes developing flow or artificial nipple preference, and mom often feels rejected if baby fusses at or refuses the breast.

-If the mother is not taught how to pump and properly empty her breasts.
-The times baby is breastfeeding right before taking the recommended formula, mom may think that her baby is drinking her breastmilk.
-Instead, what may be happening is this baby, who cannot effectively breastfeed, is pacifying patiently at the breast until he's given milk by the easy-to-use-bottle!
-The soft nipple using gravity flow simply pours into baby's mouth without his needing to use much effort.
+Often mother is not taught how to pump properly to empty her breasts, which negatively impacts her future milk supply.
+When baby is at breast and mother doesn't observe active suckling, then offers the recommended formula or milk supplement, she may think her baby is 'drinking' while at her breast.
+Instead, what may be happening is this baby, who cannot effectively breastfeed, is pacifying, waiting patiently at the breast until he's given a milk supplement by the easy-to-use-bottle!
+The soft bottle nipple, using gravity flow, simply pours into baby's mouth without his needing to use much effort.
 A lot of mothers will say "my baby is a lazy-nurser", or "she sleeps at the breast and then wakes up when I give her a bottle".
+This is a misunderstood situation.
 Newborns are hardwired to do a very few essential things: They naturally suck (breastfeed), grow, and breathe.
-If one of these three things are not happening.
+When one of these three things are not happening.
 Something is wrong.